cstosgale/prom-python-exporter/README.md

 # Docker container for running a Python Exporter for Prometheus

-This project provides you with a docker container which can be used to run python code as a prometheus exporter.
+This project provides you with a docker container which can be used to run python code.

 This project is built with:

 - The latest python version
-- The latest prometheus-client version, installed via pip
+- Any additional packages you require, please modify the requirements.txt file to adjust what is included

 And is packaged as a Docker container.